FALLACY 4:

 Antoine Arnauld and Pierre Nicole conclude the third part of their Logic, or the Art of Thinking (1662) with two chapters devoted to sophisms and bad reasoning.
-Chapter XIX, “Of the different ways of reasoning which are called Sophisms”, takes up the Aristotelian fallacies; Chap.
-XX, “Of the bad reasonings which are common in Civil Life and in Ordinary Discourse” repositions the concept of fallacious reasoning an anthropological and moral issue about fallacious discourse and discussion.
+Chapter XIX, “Of the different ways of reasoning which are called Sophisms”,addresses the Aristotelian fallacies.
+Chap.
+XX, “Of the bad reasonings which are common in Civil Life and in Ordinary Discourse” redefines the concept of fallacious reasoning as a moral and anthropological issue concerning fallacious discourse and discussion.

-The list of “ways of evil reasoning that we call sophisms” merges the Aristotelian linguistic and non-linguistic fallacies, S. Fallacies (3).
+The list of “ways of evil reasoning that we call sophisms” combines Aristotelian linguistic and nonlinguistic fallacies, see fallacies 3.

 Chapter XX “Of the bad reasonings which are common in Civil Life and in Ordinary discourse” is much more original.
-Its consists of two parts:
+It consists of two parts:

-In the following, the various sophisms and bad reasoning are designated by an expression extracted from their definition.
+The various sophisms and bad reasoning will be designated by an expression taken from their definition below.

 2.1 “Of the sophisms of self-love, of interest, and of passion”

-(1) “To take our interest as the motive for believing a thing” — The first of the causes which determine belief is the spirit of belonging to “some nation, or profession, or institution” (Id., p.
+(1) “To take our interest as the motive for believing a thing.”
+The first of the causes that determine belief is the spirit of belonging to “some nation, or profession, or institution” (Ibid., p.
 268).
 Beliefs are not determined by truth and reality, but by the social position of the believer.
 The disputant borrows his beliefs from the group in which he finds “his interest” and his identity.

 (2) “[The] delusions of the heart” (Id., p.
-269) — This sophism expresses the ad passiones fallacies of love and hate (ad amicitiam, ad amorem, ad odium), it is a variant of pathetic argumentation:
+269).
+This sophism expresses the ad passiones fallacies of love and hate (ad amicitiam, ad amorem and ad odium).
+It is a variant of the pathetic argument:

-(3) Those “who never distinguish their authority from reason”, and
+(3) Those “who never distinguish their authority from reason”

-The claim to the truth of the self-centered person comes from immediate certainty (in the profane as in the sacred domain), whereas it would require an argument, S. Authority; Modesty.
-This can be read as a criticism of the Cartesian’s criterion of truth, as clear and distinct ideas.
-Interest and self-love better determine clarity and distinctness than truth does.
+This can be read as a criticism of the Cartesian criterion of truth, as clear and distinct ideas.
+Interest and self-love determine clarity and distinctness better than truth does.

 (4) “The clever man[‘s]” sophism is related to the preceding one: